Shaaali/identity-apps/docs/guides/identity-providers/social-login/github.md

 # Github Login

 You can add Github login to your applications using Asgardeo and enable users to log into applications with their Github account.
-To provides this capability, Asgardeo uses standard [OAuth2.0 protocol](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3) underneath.

 This guide provides the instructions on how to enable the Github login to your applications.